DIY Chicken Tractor Plan

 You can purchase wheels at any home improvement or farm store where they also sell the correct hardware.
 Drill pilot holes first and use a socket set to insert each bolt.
 Make sure your wheels are aligned in the correct direction and once you complete this task it’s time to flip the coop onto its wheels.

-Adding the Chicken Nesting Boxes
+Adding the Nesting Box

 The box fits together with leftover 2-by-4 pieces from the frame cuts.
 Prepare one 2.5 feet for the back and two 1.4 foot for the walls.
 Connect the frame and then screw into the side of the roosting cross bar.
 Then add the corner posts to the box which are 1-foot each.